David Wrench (music producer): Production, mixing, engineering

-2014–present

-In 2014 he mixed FKA Twigs’ hugely lauded LP1, and Jungle's self titled debut album, both subsequently nominated for the Mercury Prize.
+In 2014 he mixed FKA Twigs' critically lauded LP1, and Jungle's self titled debut album, both subsequently nominated for the Mercury Prize.

-2015 saw Wrench work again with Dan Snaith aka Caribou on the album Our Love which went on to be nominated in the Best Dance/Electronic album at the 2015 Grammy Awards.
+In 2015 Wrench worked with Dan Snaith aka Caribou on the album Our Love which went on to be nominated in the Best Dance/Electronic album at the 2015 Grammy Awards.
+That same year, Wrench provided surround sound mixing of Wayne McGregor's ballet Tree of Codes for its debut at the Manchester Opera House for the Manchester International Festival.
+The ballet features music by Jamie xx, and visual design by Olafur Eliasson.
+The ballet was highly acclaimed, and continues to tour.

 In 2016 Wrench mixed "Self Control" on Frank Ocean's second studio album Blonde.

-In 2017, he mixed Sampha’s Mercury Prize and Brit Award winning album Process, and the following year he mixed David Byrne’s American Utopia, which was subsequently nominated for Best Alternative Album at the 61st Grammy Awards.
-Wrench’s other mix and producing credits from 2017/2018 include Goldfrapp Silver Eye, The xx’s I See You, Gwenno’s Le Kov (Cornish language album), tracks from Richard Russell’s EP Everything Is Recorded,Honne Love Me/Love Me Not, Lo Moon, For Me It’s You, Blossoms album Cool Like You and Let’s Eat Grandma I’m All Ears.
+In 2017, he mixed Sampha's Mercury Prize and Brit Award winning album Process, and the following year he mixed David Byrne's American Utopia, which was subsequently nominated for Best Alternative Album at the 61st Grammy Awards.
+Wrench's other mix and producing credits from 2017/2018 include Goldfrapp's Silver Eye, The xx's I See You, Gwenno's Le Kov (Cornish language album), tracks from Richard Russell's EP Everything Is Recorded,Honne Love Me/Love Me Not, Lo Moon, For Me It's You, Blossoms album Cool Like You and Let's Eat Grandma I'm All Ears.

 Wrench mixed Erasure's The Neon, the band's eighteenth studio album released in August 2020 by Mute Records.
 The album debuted at number four on the UK Albums Chart with 8,394 copies sold in its first week, the duo's highest-charting album since I Say I Say I Say (1994).
 In 2020 David also worked with Arlo Parks on tracks "Black Dog", "Eugene" and "Hurt".
-The latter two have been BBC Radio 1’s Tune of the Week and Annie’s Mac’s Hottest Record.
+The latter two have been BBC Radio 1's Tune of the Week and Annie's Mac's Hottest Record.
 Parks won the AIM Independent Music Awards 2020 ‘One To Watch', was included in The NME 100, longlisted for BBC Sound of 2020 and went on to win a Brit Award for Breakthrough Artist, the Mercury Music Prize and was nominated for a Grammy.

 Other releases of 2020 include Ellie Goulding's track "New Heights" from new album Brightest Blue, Jamie xx single "idontknow", Caribou album Suddenly and recent Frank Ocean tracks.